Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Are you fascinated by France?
 Curious about the French, about our foods and customs?
 Do you love our little perched villages and romantic chateaux?

-My mission with Offbeat France is to give you outstanding content that explores France behind the scenes.
+My mission with Offbeat France is to tell you outstanding stories that explore France behind the scenes.

 What does that mean?
 It means I'll write about...